Dedicated to the Success of Our Clients

 When someone in your life is struggling to manage his or her own affairs due to age, disability, illness, mental incapacity, or any other reason, a guardian may be appointed to provide the help that the person needs.
 At Erb Legal LLC, we are equipped to help you with all aspects of pursuing guardianship of an adult or a minor child.

-At Erb Legal LLC, we realize that becoming a guardian is a major undertaking, and one that should not be taken lightly.
+At Erb Legal LLC, we realize that becoming a guardian is a major undertaking and one that should not be taken lightly.
 When you are appointed as a guardian, you are responsible for assisting the person in need—called a “ward”—to make the best possible decisions regarding his or her life.
 It is your duty to protect and guide them while helping to maintain their dignity and their independence.

 There are two types of guardianships available under Ohio law: guardianship of the person and guardianship of the estate.
 Technically, there is also a third type, but it is essentially a combination of the first two types granted to a single guardian.
 A guardian of the person is responsible for the ward’s physical and personal well-being.
 This includes making decisions about where the ward will live, medical care, and education for a minor ward.
 A guardian of the estate is responsible for the financial well-being of the ward.
 His or her duties may include paying bills, making necessary purchases, and estate planning.

 At Erb Legal LLC, our attorneys recognize that making monetary and personal decisions for someone else can be difficult.
 The state of Ohio requires those who are appointed guardians to participate in training and ongoing education programs.
-Ohio law also specifies that the probate court is the superior guardian of wards placed in a guardianship and is responsible for ensuring that appointed guardians carry out their duties properly.
+Ohio law also specifies that the probate court is the superior guardian of wards placed in guardianship and is responsible for ensuring that appointed guardians carry out their duties properly.

-If you wish to be named the guardian of a person in need, or you have been granted guardianship and have questions, contact our office.
+If you wish to be named the guardian of a person in need or have been granted guardianship and have questions, contact our office.
 Call (330) 446-3606 to discuss your case in a free, no-obligation consultation.
 Our firm serves clients in Medina, Wooster, Akron, Brunswick, Wadsworth, Rittman, Summit County, Wayne County, and Medina County.